hanwenzhang123/fullstack-note/04-note/README.md

 - most popular for its asynchronous event-driven, non-blocking I/O processing.
 - it gets most of this concurrency and asynchronism from Javascript’s single-threaded event loop model.

+#### global in node
+- like `window` in the broswer, but we use `global` in node repl, that has a bunch of global objects that we can use
+- `global.process.argv` - return an array containing the command line arguments passed when the node process was launched
+- `process.argv[2]` - when we pass `node hello.js learn` - here we get learn
+- `global.console.log("Hello")`

 #### Blocking vs Non-blocking
 - blocking: read code line by line, read file 1 then read file 2 (we can write multi-threaded code through library to get faster processing)
 - e.g. Java, choose a driver manager connect to a driver, get a connection, open that connection, prepare statement, execute, close the connection => all blocking